-He was Principal investigator on the wreck of the Brunswick (1805) British East Indiaman in the 1990’s and was Museum representative and inspector for shipwrecks which included wrecks like: Brederode (1785), Colebrooke (1778), and Brittania (1822).
-He participated in several international projects amongst others the wreck of the Pandora (1790) on the barrier reef in Australia.
+He was principal investigator on the wreck of the Brunswick (1805) British East Indiaman in the 1990s and was museum representative and inspector for shipwrecks including the Brederode (1785), Colebrooke (1778) and Brittania (1822).
+He participated in several international projects, among others the wreck of the Pandora (1790) on the barrier reef in Australia.

 Mr Boshoff has also worked with the United States National Park Service Submerged Resources Center on sites in Florida including the Biscayne Bay and Dry Tortugas Areas.